TabularEditor/TabularEditor/docs/FAQ.md

 ### Why isn't Tabular Editor available as a plug-in for Visual Studio?
 While a better user experience for working with Tabular Models inside Visual Studio would definitely be appreciated, a stand-alone tool provides some benefits over a plug-in: First of all, you **don't need a Visual Studio/SSDT installation to use Tabular Editor**.
 Tabular Editor only requires the AMO libraries, which is quite a small installation compared to VS. Secondly, TabularEditor.exe can be executed with command-line options for deployment, scripting, etc., which would not be possible in a .vsix (plug-in) project.

-Also worth mentioning: Tabular Editor can be downloaded as a standalone .exe file, meaning you do not need to install anything (provided you already have the [prerequisites](#prerequisites)).
+Also worth mentioning: Tabular Editor can be downloaded as a [standalone .zip file](https://github.com/otykier/TabularEditor/releases/latest/download/TabularEditor.Portable.zip), meaning you do not need to install anything.
 In other words, you can run Tabular Editor without having admin rights on your Windows machine.
+Simply download the zip file, extract it, and run TabularEditor.exe.

 ### What features are planned for upcoming releases?
 You can view the current roadmap [here](/Roadmap).